-Antalya is a Turkish tourist city with a yacht-filled Old Harbor and huge hotels along the beaches.
-Alanya attracts any vacationers and property buyers.
+Antalya is a Turkish tourist city with its Old Harbor full of yachts and huge hotels along the coast, and Alanya is a tourist spot as it is a district of this city.
+Alanya attracts vacationers and property buyers.
 The city provides a terrific lifestyle, with more than 300 sunny days each year and a good combination of old historical attractions and contemporary services.
 Although it is still a town in Antalya Province, the number of tourists and residents has increased in recent years.
 Moreover, Alanya has outgrown its town status and is on its way to becoming a province in its own right, a position that will undoubtedly enhance property values and the local economy when it comes into play.

 Like Antalya, Alanya draws visitors all year, also with many opting to visit during the winter months when the weather is still pleasant and sunny most of the time.
 Alanya already offers year-round health care, schools, stores, and facilities.
 Its new airport, Gazipasa, makes it easier to get to since it is just a 30-minute drive from the city center.
 The infrastructure of the town, its roads, highways, and future development plans, are all promising for the future.
 As a result, Alanya is gaining interest in the investing environment.

 Alanya is located on the Mediterranean’s extreme eastern shore.
 It is part of the greater Antalya.
 Its position marks the end of the Turkish Riviera, which stretches roughly from the northern Aegean.
 The city center and adjacent towns and villages comprise 1500 square kilometers and are located between the beach resorts of Gazipasa and Side.
 If you are interested in this district of Antalya, you can find more information about Antalya

 Alanya, Turkey’s biggest international seaside resort, has a total surface area of 1,582 km2.